OGRECave/ogre/Docs/src/high-level-programs.md

 As you can see, the main syntax is almost identical, except that instead of `profiles` with a list of assembler formats, you have a `target` parameter which allows a single assembler target to be specified - obviously this has to be a DirectX assembler format syntax code.

-**Important Matrix Ordering Note:** One thing to bear in mind is that HLSL allows you to use 2 different ways to multiply a vector by a matrix - mul(v,m) or mul(m,v).
+@note One thing to bear in mind is that HLSL allows you to use 2 different ways to multiply a vector by a matrix - mul(v,m) or mul(m,v).
 The only difference between them is that the matrix is effectively transposed.
 You should use mul(m,v) with the matrices passed in from Ogre - this agrees with the shaders produced from tools like RenderMonkey, and is consistent with Cg too, but disagrees with the Dx9 SDK and FX Composer which use mul(v,m) - you will have to switch the parameters to mul() in those shaders.
+@note

-Note that if you use the float3x4 / matrix3x4 type in your shader, bound to an OGRE auto-definition (such as bone matrices) you should use the `column_major_matrices = false` option (discussed below) in your program definition.
-This is because OGRE passes float3x4 as row-major to save constant space (3 float4’s rather than 4 float4’s with only the top 3 values used) and this tells OGRE to pass all matrices like this, so that you can use mul(m,v) consistently for all calculations.
-OGRE will also to tell the shader to compile in row-major form (you don’t have to set the /Zpr compile option or \#pragma pack(row-major) option, OGRE does this for you).
+If you use the @c float3x4 / @c matrix3x4 type in your shader, bound to an OGRE auto-definition (such as bone matrices) you should use the `column_major_matrices = false` option (discussed below) in your program definition.
+This is because OGRE passes @c float3x4 as row-major to save constant space (3 float4’s rather than 4 float4’s with only the top 3 values used) and this tells OGRE to pass all matrices like this, so that you can use mul(m,v) consistently for all calculations.
+OGRE will also to tell the shader to compile in row-major form (you don’t have to set the `/Zpr` compile option or \#pragma pack(row-major) option, OGRE does this for you).
 Note that passing bones in float4x3 form is not supported by OGRE, but you don’t need it given the above.

 **Advanced options**<br>